Colin Killoran

+Colin Killoran (キローラン 木鈴, Kirōran Korin) is a Japanese footballer who plays as a defender for Vonds Ichihara.

 Club career

-Killoran was born in Tokyo to a Japanese mother and Irish father.

 Killoran is a product of Tokyo Verdy's youth system, first entering the club as a ten-year-old.

 He was a member of the All Japan club youth tournament winning team in 2010.

 On 8 January 2012, Killoran joined Giravanz Kitakyushu on a season-long loan deal.
 His first league appearance came on 4 March 2012 against Tokushima Vortis.

-On 15 June 2013, Killoran made his league debut for Tokyo Verdy, coming on as a 29th-minute substitute in the 2-1 loss to V-Varen Nagasaki.
+On 15 June 2013, Killoran made his league debut for Tokyo Verdy, coming on as a 29th-minute substitute in the 2–1 loss to V-Varen Nagasaki.